LedgerProject/GeneCoop/Demonstrator/README.md

 ```

 Copy the xpi file to the django static directory (`./ResearchInterface/researcher_app/static/researcher_app/` for the researcher and `./ResearchInterface/donor_app/static/donor_app/` for the user).

+### Install Web extensions
-In this way if you navigate with Firefox to http://localhost:8000/consent or http://localhost:8000/request, the login window will offer you to download and install the plugin you just built.
+If you have signed your own web-ext or if you want to use the repository provided one, navigate with Firefox to http://localhost:8000/consent or http://localhost:8000/request.
+If no plugin is detected the login window will offer you to download and install it.

 ## Operations